marsevilspirit/blog/content/about/index.md

 **My Journey**
 - **2025 Google Summer of Code (GSoC):** I spent a fulfilling summer with the **Apache Dubbo** community.
 It was a journey that not only sharpened my technical skills but also allowed me to experience the charm of collaboration in the open-source world.
 - **OceanBase Internship:** I am currently navigating the deep waters of distributed databases.
-From the Raft protocol and storage engines to distributed transactions—within this massive system, I am voraciously absorbing everything related to "Consistency" and "High Availability."
+From the Paxos protocol and storage engines to distributed transactions—within this massive system, I am voraciously absorbing everything related to "Consistency" and "High Availability."

 This is my **digital autobiography**.
 I use it to document my technical pitfalls and growth, and to combat the solitude often found in technical exploration.
 I hope the words written here serve as another medium for me to connect with the world.